 A Whole Other World

-So we couldn't keep putting things off to the side.
-We had to continue to learn and with that came touring hospitals, meeting more doctors and many other daunting tasks that made our world feel so very small.
-A world that consisted of our inner circle of friends filled with routines, tasks, stresses, accomplishments, . . . the usual things that in our minds felt quit large because we had so much going on.
-Things that made it very easy to overlook the rest of the world that is right outside our door.
-A whole, great, big world that for us consisted of doctors and hospitals and organizations just minutes from our house.
-This world was so different from ours and for most people's for that matter and it was all getting ready to collide with our very familiar, comfortable, "normal" world.
+I couldn't keep putting things over there forever.
+I had to continue to learn and with that came touring hospitals, meeting more doctors and many other daunting tasks that made my world feel so very small.
+A world that consisted of our inner circle of friends filled with routines, tasks, stresses, accomplishments, . . . the usual things that felt quit large because we had so much going on.
+Things that made it very easy to overlook the rest of the world that is right outside the door.
+A whole, great, big world that consisted of doctors and hospitals and organizations just minutes from home.
+This world was so different and it was all getting ready to collide with our very familiar, comfortable, "normal" world.
 Take the local Down syndrome organization for example.
 We decided to venture out to this new and different world right down the street in an effort to prepare in some way.
 So that's what we did, but once faced with these amazing families, with these beautiful children who have Down syndrome, we went numb.
 Maybe there's such a thing as preparing too much.
 Or unneccesary preparing that can hurt as opposed to help.
 This isn't because something was out of the ordinary or things were very wrong or sad.
-It was because the babies were all so small for their age, we were the only couple there with a Down syndrome child in my belly, and most importantly, everyone we talked to had the same response to our burning inquiry regarding medical issues . . .
+It was because the babies were all so small for their age and I was the only one there that was pregnant.
+They all had their babies.
+And to make matters worse, everyone had the same response when asked that burning inquiry regarding medical issues . . .
 "No, we were very lucky that we had no medical problems."
 So not only were we seeing what dinner and a regular event was like for these families, meeting individuals with Down syndrome (first time for both of us), not knowing how our baby would compare because we haven't met him yet, we were enormously overwhelmed with the fact that we were in this dark, unknown area of the room because no one had medical experience to share with us.
 Don't get me wrong.
-This is an amazing organization and something that Brady and our family will benefit from for years to come.
-But we were naive and left feeling a little mixed about our attending this dinner.
+This is an amazing organization, but I was so naive and left feeling a little mixed about our attending this dinner.
 Was that a good idea?
-Did it make us feel better?
-Do we have a thousand more questions?
+Did it make me feel better?
+Do I have a thousand more questions?
 Was that too overwhelming for what we already have to deal with?
 I guess the one thing it did do, was add another level of strength to our ever climbing barometer, which as you'll find out, we will need every bit of that strength in the upcoming months.

 So on the same day as our tour of the NICU, we also had the opportunity to meet with Dr. Erle Austin, the heart surgeon that would be operating on our baby.
 Can you imagine meeting the man that will operate on your newborn baby's heart?
 Most of us spend large amounts of time researching the person that will maintain our car, cut our hair, or do our dry cleaning.
 Everytime I go shopping it amazes me how long I spend in the aisle comparing different brands and prices when we're talking about some small item that will be forgotten by the time I leave the store.
 This is our baby's heart!
 So for that reason and that reason alone, you will understand why we looked at this man like a God before we even stepped into his office.
 He is one of the best heart surgeons in the country.
 We were convinced of his greatness before we even met, as if we had a choice.
 We had our questions printed, which consisted of at least 2 pages.
 We sat in his office with another surgeon and felt relieved to hear a tone in his voice as if he's done this a million times and it would be second nature to him.
 Of course that was until he started talking about how rare our baby's heart defects were.
 Rare in that each one individually was seen, but all of them together, in one chid, was just not seen that often.
 He then went on to say how if our baby was premature "all bets were off" meaning the survival rate and any surgeries he was anticipating would change drastically.
 As you may remember from my introduction of Brady, he was almost 2 months premature.
 So you can see where this story is going.
 Never once did I think to pray for him to not come early.
 I would pray for him to survive or to recover quickly.
 Pray for him to have a full life once all this was behind him.
 I never thought to pray for him to just sit tight in Mommy's belly for the entire pregnancy.
 I wonder how things would have turned out if he had been full term?
 This is one of the many questions I asked myself and tortured myself over for many months to come.
 But over time I decided that God had a plan for Brady and that Brady himself had a plan.
 Nothing was going to stop the path that Brady was getting ready to start traveling.
 No one.

 So part of keeping with our regular routine was going to the Kentucky Derby.
 We were lucky to be given tickets and thought about not going.
-I was pregnant afterall.
-On top of the tiring task of dealing with our knowledge, I was getting quite large and uncomfortable.
-But we decided that with what was getting ready to come, we should take advantage and have a nice day out just the two of us.
+I was pregnant after all.
+On top of the tiring task of dealing with the knowledge of the baby, I was getting quite large and uncomfortable.
+But we decided that with what was getting ready to come, we should take advantage and have a nice day out and away from it all.
 I talked to my doctor about it and she assured me I was fine to go as long as I took breaks and didn't overdo it.
-I was told a few weeks prior that I didn't warrant bedrest, but I definitely needed to be resting.
+I was told a few weeks prior that I didn't warrant bed rest, but I definitely needed to be resting.
 Off my feet and relaxing at the end of the day.
 No heavy lifting, no working my fingers to the bone at work and at home, no burning the candle at both ends.
 Tell a full time working Mom of one very active boy to sit after a full days of work and I can guarantee most don't do it.
 No matter how hard a mother tries, it just doesn't happen.
 I worried about this and told myself I should probably be listening, and I did take it easy, but not as much as I should have.
-But I did feel good considering and we wanted to have this time out before the baby arrived and he wasn't due for almost 2 more months so why not.
+But I did feel good considering and I wanted this time out before the baby arrived and he wasn't due for almost 2 more months so why not.
 So I went shopping for a Derby outfit.
 Actually got myself a new pair of shoes that were completely the opposite of flat, but I was going to be dropped off at the door and I couldn't resits these beauties.
 The week of and I was ready.
 I felt good.
 That changed in an instant as I started having labor pains just 2 days before Derby while sitting in my office at work.
 I convinced myself it was just Braxton Hicks and went about my day.
 By lunchtime I was really feeling bad and a co-worker convinced me to take it seriously.
-So I called Joe and off we went to the hospital.
+So off we went to the hospital.